 Well, I wasn’t finished yet…In 1992 I slipped on black ice and broke my ankle.
 After surgery on my ankle I was stuck in a wheelchair.
 I practiced Iyengar Yoga for my upper body during that time which started my journey into yoga for people with special needs.

 My experiences with Iyengar Yoga were so positive it led me into a deeper exploration of Iyengar’s healing elements.
 My ankle healed so well the specialist was amazed.
 I achieved with yoga alone and no physiotherapy.

 I began my apprenticeship in 1995 under Senior Teacher Marlene Mawhinney at the Yoga Center in Toronto.
 I apprenticed in Yoga for people with special needs or limitations.
-In 1996 I was accepted into Marlene’s three year teacher training program from which I graduated.
+In 1996, I was accepted into Marlene’s three year teacher training program from which I graduated.

-I went on to prepare for the National Certification which I obtained in 2001 and have now completed 4 levels of National Certification and I’m now a Junior Intermediate 2 teacher in the Iyengar system.
-I have completed over 2,500 developmental hours and 500 therapeutic hours of training.
+I now have 5 levels of National Certification and I’m a Level III teacher in the Iyengar system with over 3,000+ developmental hours and 500 therapeutic hours of training.

-I am also a holistic practitioner specializing in aromatherapy, reflexology and lymphatic drainage massage; having graduated from the British Columbia Institute of Holistic Studies in 2005.
+I am also a holistic practitioner specializing in aromatherapy, reflexology and lymphatic drainage massage; having graduated from the British Columbia Institute of Holistic Studies in 2006.

 Click the Holistic Services tab in the top navigation menu to see what’s available.
 You’ll be able to book private consultations as well.